IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/Introduction.md

 !!! warning "Responses from the virtual assistant may change"

-    Responses are subject to change as updates are made {{offering.name}} and the large language model (LLM) and retrieval augmented generation (RAG) used in the demonstration environment.
+    Responses are subject to change as updates are made {{offering.name}} and the LLM and RAG used in the demonstration environment.
 The responses you see when you run the queries may differ from the screen images captured in the {{guide.name}}.

 Each scenario overview is written as if being presented to the client versus the typical prose of the demonstration guide.
 Additional *"Speaker's scripts"* may be included with some prompts.
 To illustrate, here is a introduction that may be used to start a client demonstration.